silverwind/file-extension/README.md

 Differences to `path.extname`:

+* Treats dotfiles as extension.
+* Doesn't include the dot in the extension.
 * Returns lowercase extensions by default.
-* Treats dotfiles as extension.
-* Doesn't include a `'.'` in the extension.

 ## Installation
 ```